oomlout/oomlout_oomp_builder/navigation/hardware/bearing/F600_series/F634_size/4_mm_id_16_mm_od_5_mm_depth/part/readme.md

-# Hardware Bearing F600 Series F634 Size 4 Mm Id 16 Mm Od 5 Mm Depth
+# Hardware Bearing F600 Series F634 Size 4 mm Id 16 mm Od 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base